prw001/knight_moves/README.txt

 ——————————————————————————————————————————————————————————
 The problem:

-Write a program, that, given a position of a knight on a chessboard in coordinate format, find the shortest number of moves it takes to move to another given position on the board.
+Write a program that, given a position of a knight on a chessboard in coordinate format, finds the shortest number of moves it takes to move to another given position on the board.

 Files: